Locked

 Nouscom’s core technology revolves around the use of viral vectors to deliver large strings of tumor-specific neoantigens.
 These neoantigens are proteins produced by tumor cells due to mutations and are not found in normal cells, making them ideal targets for cancer vaccines.

 The Swiss biotech company’s lead asset is an off-the-shelf cancer vaccine targeting metastatic colorectal cancer (mCRC) with mismatch repair/microsatellite instability (MSI).
-NOUS-209 is currently in a phase 1/2 clinical trial, where it is being tested in combination with pembrolizumab (Keytruda).
+The company recently reported positive data from NOUS-209’s phase 2 clinical trial, where it is being tested in combination with pembrolizumab (Keytruda).

 Synendos Therapeutics